eclipse-keyple/keyple-website/content/components-java/overview/dependency-check.md

 ---

 ---
-This online tool helps you to check the compatibility of Keyple components according to their internal API versions.
+This online tool helps you to check the compatibility of Keyple components according to their API versions.

 Select the targeted versions of the APIs to show the associated compliant libraries versions: